Advertiser Disclosure

 Arriving From the Southwest/West (Disney/International Drive)

 Take I-4 East until exit 72 for FL-528 East (International Airport/Cape Canaveral).
-Use the right 2 lanes to take exit 11 towards International Airport and merge onto Jeff Fuqua Boulevard for access to the airport.
+Use the right 2 lanes to take exit 11 toward International Airport and merge onto Jeff Fuqua Boulevard for access to the airport.
 This route has toll roads.

 Arriving From Downtown Orlando